CDCgov/prime-reportstream/frontend-react/docs/rs-errorboundary-and-suspense.md

 ### Add a new `ErrorName` value(s) to enum

 The `ErrorName` enum drives the error page rendering system.
 Every code can be linked to one or two UIs: a page and message (banner).
-You can find this enum in the `RSError.ts` file.
+You can find this enum in the `RSNetworkError.ts` file.

 ## Add new error page content